yxl1108/RepData_PeerAssessment1/PA1_template.md

 ## 101      820  9071
 ```

-## Inputing missing values
+## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+(1) Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r